MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/strings.md

 ##### Fold newlines

-Use an arrow (`>`) to fold newlines so they become spaces.
+Use an arrow (`>`) to fold newlines throughout the string, so they become spaces.
 To force a newline, use an empty line i.e. two newlines.

 - YAML
     ```yaml